-A housing allowance is simply a portion of a minister's compensation that is designated in advance and in writing by the minister's employing church.
-For example, in December 2023, a church agrees to pay its pastor a "total compensation" of \$45,000 for 2024 and designates \$15,000 of this amount as a housing allowance (the remaining \$30,000 is salary).
+A housing allowance is simply a portion of a minister's compensation that is designated in advance by the minister's employing church.
+For example, in December 2024 a church agrees to pay its pastor total compensation of \$45,000 for 2025 and designates \$15,000 of this amount as a housing allowance.
+(The remaining \$30,000 is salary.)
 This costs the church nothing.
 It is simply a matter of designating part of a minister's salary as a housing allowance.

-The tax code specifies that the housing allowance of a minister who owns or rents a home is nontaxable in computing federal income taxes to the extent that it is (1) declared in advance, (2) used for housing expenses, and (3) does not exceed the fair rental value of the minister's home (furnished, plus utilities).
+The tax code specifies that the housing allowance of a minister who owns or rents a home is nontaxable in computing federal income taxes to the extent that it is (1) declared in advance, (2) used for housing expenses, and

-- ❖ KEY POINT: A church cannot designate a housing allowance retroactively.
+- (3) does not exceed the fair rental value of the minister's home (including furnishings and utilities). - ☼ KEY POINT: A church cannot designate a housing allowance retroactively.
 It can only be designated prospectively. - ☼ KEY POINT: Although repayments of principal and interest on a home mortgage loan qualify as a housing expense to which a housing allowance can be applied, costs associated with refinancing a principal residence or a home equity loan qualify only if the proceeds are used for housing expenses.